Historic Newspapers: Catalog 366 - released for May, 2026...

 Item #703482

 THE PENNSYLVANIA GAZETTE, Philadelphia, Jan.
-27, 1757 A quite early colonial newspaper published by none other than Benjamin Franklin, although the "advertising leaf" which appeared with this issue, and upon which was the imprint of "B. Franklin", is not here as it was typically not bound with the issue since it carried...
+27, 1757 A quite early colonial newspaper published by none other than Benjamin Franklin, although the "advertising leaf" which appeared with this issue, and upon which was the imprint of "B. Franklin", is not here as it was typically not bound with the issue since it carried only...
 Read full description

 Item from our most recent catalog - #366 - released for May, 2026